zitongcharliedeng/cognito/README.md

 Day to day:
 Always rebuild using the host flag for the current machine.

-Lack of home-manager or flake-parts is inspired by sioodmy/dotfiles.
-I am a noob, but his explanations had good minimialistic jazz to it I had to try it!
+Minimalist approach inspired by sioodmy/dotfiles.
+I am a noob, but his explanations had good minimalistic jazz to it I had to try it!

 # Purpose of this operating system and CUJs